jared-richardson/doseCLIP/README.md

 # doseCLIP Data Processing
 This page contains the custom scripts required to process doseCLIP data.
 DoseCLIP is performed using the eCLIP protocol and uses their adapters/primers.
 I will also include the commands for the use of open-source programs in the pipeline and the order of each step.
+Note- Python 3.6 or greater should be used to execute Python scripts.
 ## Step 1: Adapter trimming and PCR duplicate removal.
 The first step is use Cutadapt to trim the reads.
 Please see the Cutadapt guide (https://cutadapt.readthedocs.io/en/stable/guide.html) for more information.
 The command I use for the first trim is as follows.
 The parameter `-j` should be set to the number of cores desired to be used when executing.